top of page

 This along with the fact that most marketers don’t have the necessary background to quickly evaluate submitted bids against proposed treatments and the original bid spec makes validating the bid even more difficult.

-Haynes-Vozza is a marketing production consultant that specializes in large-scale video.
-We leverage a unique blend of production, procurement and marketing expertise to help our clients get the most of their production dollars.
+Haynes-Vozza is a marketing production consultant that specializes in the procurement and management of production house services.

 Intrigued?
 Learn more about our common sense approach.

-207 views0 comments
+236 views0 comments

 bottom of page